Time-domain and Frequency-domain Signals and their Analysis: Signals of stable bunched beams

-As a recapitulation we begin with the spectral information contained in a bunch at a single passage through a detector.
-In time-domain we assume a Gaussian longitudinal particle distribution and hence we get in frequency domain also (the positive half) of a Gaussian distribution (see also \Fref{fig:TFD-specgauss}).
+Assuming a Gaussian longitudinal particle distribution we have also in frequency domain (the positive half of) a Gaussian distribution.
 This type of observation is typical for a beam transport line or for a linear accelerator.
 It is important to note that the frequency spectrum is a continuum, i.e. \textbf{all frequencies} within the given envelope are present in the bunch spectrum.